mertturkmenoglu/c/README.md

-# c-codes
-My C Codes
+# My C Codes
+These repository includes various C programs that I wrote for my university lectures, exams and assignments.
+All ideas and helps are welcome.